dereke/koda/README.markdown

 ###KodaRms

-Koda is a Resource Management System that stores JSON and Images.
+Koda is a Content Management System unlike any you have come accross.
 Koda provides a RESTful API to store and retrieve your content from any type of HTTP client (Javascript, Mobile, Flash, Silverlight) and is language agnostic.
+Koda Explorer will allow you to create your own document types, create filters and even link documents to filters or other documents.
+KodaCMS is built with Sinatra and MongoDb and is really fast.
+Use the Console for a quick familiar browse through your content (if you are in a hurry).
+Create your own Views to display Koda content or hook up a mobile phone to your content and let your editors use the friendly Koda Explorer.

 *	To access the console go to your instance/console
 *	To access the explorer area go to your instance/explorer